 - Max Value - If set, the maximum numerical value this stat may take.
 By default, the max is the maximum of the underlying numerical type (INT_MAX or FLT_MAX).

 - Default Value - If set, the default value that this stat will initially be set to for a new user.
 If not set, the default value is zero.

 - Aggregated - If set, Steam will keep a global total for this stat.
 See Global Stats below for more information.

-- Display Name - The name of this stat, when displayed in the Steam Community.
-May be localized.
+- Display Name - The name of this stat, when displayed in your app.

 stats have the following additional properties: